navzam/botbuilder-strip-mentions/README.md

 For example, if the user typed
 > **@Teams Bot** Schedule a meeting with **@John Smith**

-then your bot would receive this text
+then your bot would receive the string
 >\<at>Teams Bot\</at> Schedule a meeting with \<at>John Smith\</at>

 and the middleware (with the default values `'whole'` for bots and `'tags'` for users) would produce
-> "Schedule a meeting with John Smith".
+> Schedule a meeting with John Smith